-Let’s start by getting one misconception out-of-the-way.
-Google Glass is not a new idea.
+Let’s start by correcting a common misconception: Google Glass is not a new idea.

 It didn’t happen.

-Packing a computing into a tiny package has always been on the cards since voice recognition got to the point where a keyboard is no longer essential for input.
-After all that’s what happened with smartphones before their makers decided bigger screens were better than squinting at matchbox sized images and built the first iPhone.
+Packing a computer into a tiny package has always been on the cards since voice recognition got to the point where a keyboard is no longer essential for input.
+After all, that’s what happened with phones before Apple decided bigger screens were better than squinting at matchbox sized images and built the first iPhone.

 Head-mounted displays aren’t new either.
-I remember clumsy heavy ones in the mid-1990s when the technology world was hyperventilating over virtual reality.
+Clumsy, heavy ones connected by wires were around in the mid-1990s when the technology world first hyperventilated over virtual reality.
 Hundreds of companies have patents on that idea.

 Google has done a good job of hyping Glass.
 There have been plenty of headlines.
-I’m sure many people reading this will want to buy the product when it goes on sale here.
+No doubt many people reading this will want to buy the product when it goes on sale here.

 Without seeing one, I can’t tell you if Google Glass is any good.
 Mixed reports are coming from testers in the US.
 And let’s face it, the enthusiasts hand-picked by Google to try the technology are hardly unbiased.